 Michaela Haas, PhD, is the owner of HAAS live!, an international coaching company for media, mindfulness and communication training.
 She has taught at the University of California Santa Barbara, the University of the West, and other study centers in America and Europe.
 Since the age of sixteen, she has been working as a writer and interviewer for major European newspapers, magazines, and TV stations, including hosting many successful live talk-shows.
 She has been studying and practicing mindfulness meditation for more than twenty years.

 Michaela is the author of Bouncing Forward, Dakini Power, the new (German) Crazy America (RandomHouse/Goldmann, 2017), co-author of Coco Schumann: the Ghetto Swinger, translator of Light Comes Through, as well as contributor to and editor of several other books.
+She currently writes a weekly column about America for the Süddeutsche Zeitung Magazin, Germany's biggest nationwide subscription newspaper, called Wild Wild West.
 In America, her articles have appeared in the Washington Post, the Huffington Post, CBS, Psychology Today, Daily Beast, Psych Central, and numerous online media.

 As a successful writer, reporter and interviewer for Germany's leading newspapers (e.g. Süddeutsche Zeitung, Die Zeit), magazines (e.g. SZ-Magazin, GEO) and TV stations (ARD, WDR, BR), she has more than 20 years of media experience.
 After graduating from the renowned German School of Journalism in Munich, she hosted a successful and award-winning 90 minute live-TV show for many years and received critical praise for it.
 In addition to her journalist work, she completed her PhD in Asian Studies at the Rheinische-Friedrich-Wilhelm-University in Bonn, Germany, in 2008.